Roly67/easy-weightloss-tips/_posts/2018-08-21-exercise-log-sheet.md

 description: Our exercise log sheet is free and printable.
 It is a wonderful motivational tool for any weight loss program and will help keep you on track!
 keywords: exercise log sheet,motivational tool,weight loss program
 permalink: /exercise-log-sheet.html
-image: /assets/
+image: /assets/images/js_jst_exercise-log-sheet-1-mod.jpg
+header:
+   teaser: /assets/images/js_jst_exercise-log-sheet-1-mod.jpg
-index-snippet: An exercise log sheet has long been regarded as a valuable weight loss tool, but recent research claims that using one can actually double your weight loss efforts.
+excerpt: An exercise log sheet has long been regarded as a valuable weight loss tool, but recent research claims that using one can actually double your weight loss efforts.

 images:
   - url: /assets/images/js_jst_exercise-log-sheet-1-mod.jpg